 - The most effective design for an artist roster page is a grid style with artwork images and names.
 Roster pages comprised of only a list of names frustrates the viewer who may be browsing.
 All that clicking back and forth makes it difficult to find art that appeals to them.
 Images help the discovery process.

-- If you represent a large number of artists working in a variety of mediums, organize your roster page by medium to enhance the viewing experience.
+- If you represent a large number of artists working in a variety of mediums, organize your artist inventory page by medium to enhance the viewing experience.
 This layout helps alleviate being overwhelmed with too many choices.

 - You might also feature artists on this page who were part of your past, current and upcoming exhibitions.

 Artist Portfolio Pages

 - Adding text, along with images and necessary information (title, medium, size, and price), about the works in the portfolio is essential.
 Search engines need text with keywords to be able to index the page correctly.
 For potential buyers, the descriptive text adds a greater understanding of the work and improves the ability to connect emotionally or intellectually.
 This content strategy makes being on the website more exciting and helps an art collector identify with a specific piece in the portfolio.
 That’s what it’s all about….
 Right?

 - Most gallery artist portfolio pages use only the artist name as the headline.
 The headline is valuable real estate for both viewer and search engines.
 It is an excellent opportunity to communicate something important.
 After all, viewers probably got the artist’s name on the roster page.
 A headline may spark curiosity and persuade the reader to explore further.
 Headline ideas might include something about what the artist is best known for or an unusual technique used.

 - Many art gallery websites still post small images of artwork that leave a lot of white space on the page.
 This design element is a waste of visual real estate.
 Present artwork images that allow the viewer to see it as large as possible and even zoom in on detail.